scy/knowledge/src/shell-scripting.md

 Without that, the `:` command would eat everything after it as its parameters.

 Thanks to the [Stack Overflow answer that explains the technique](https://stackoverflow.com/a/17623721/417040)!

+## Best practices and FAQs

+The [shellharden project](https://github.com/anordal/shellharden) has a document on [safe ways to do things in bash](https://github.com/anordal/shellharden/blob/master/how_to_do_things_safely_in_bash.md).
+In my opinion, it's too bash-centric.
+You should always try to write scripts that conform to POSIX.
+If your shell script is _so_ sophisticated that you need bash features like arrays, you maybe should use a "real" programming language anyway.

+The [BashPitfalls](http://mywiki.wooledge.org/BashPitfalls) article on Greg's Wiki contains a _lot_ of detailed knowledge.
+The [BashFAQ](https://mywiki.wooledge.org/BashFAQ) in the same wiki is also very useful.